• Skip to primary navigation

 These pumpkin cookies have both pumpkin puree and pumpkin pie spice in the cookie dough.
 Plus, they are a no chill cookie, so you can bake them right away!

-Start off the pumpkin season right with these delicious cookies that feature all of the flavors of s'mores!
+Start off the pumpkin season right with these delicious cookies that are inspired by my all-time favorite s'mores cookie recipe.

 Looking for more pumpkin recipes?
 Then check out these: pumpkin spice banana bread, pumpkin donuts, and pumpkin fudge.